-How to Exploit Code Injection Vulnerabilities in Serverless Goat
+How to Prevent Code Injection Vulnerabilities in Serverless Applications (Part 1/2)

 Early this month at Black Hat USA 2021, researchers from Wiz.io presented a new confused deputy attack that allows an attacker to access data within your AWS account.
 Using to coarsely set IAM permissions when publishing an application within the AWS Serverless Application Repository (SAR), an attacker can acquire arbitrary data from the S3 bucket that is used for hosting the application’s artifacts.
 In this article, we explain the vulnerability, showcase an actual exploit and explain how to fix the vulnerability in your account.
 If you are publishing an application using SAR, we recommend double-checking your permissions.